-She met a man online and got engaged a week later.
-Then he defrauded her out of $80,000, police say
+He met a woman online and proposed a week later.
+Then he scammed her out of 80K, police say

 John Martin Hill, 35, connected with the woman from Alpharetta, Georgia, on Match.com in late March, the Gwinnett County Police Department said Wednesday.

-Hill took the woman out on a date the same day they met, and the two agreed to get married a week later, authorities said.
+Hill took the woman out on a date the same day they met, and the two agreed to get married within a week of meeting, authorities said.

 He told the woman he's a millionaire, and they decided to invest in a love nest.
 The woman gave her now fiancé $80,000 to help with the home's purchase, police said.